DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

   - Over-collateralization:
     - In this, the borrower has to provide:
       * value(collateral assets) > value(debt or granted loan)
-      * It means they allow to borrow less than the collateralize amount
+      * It means they are allowed to borrow less than the collateralized amount
       * But allows the borrower to freely use their funds which they get as a loan
     - Let's say a borrower collateralizes ETH and borrows DAI
       * The value of ETH (collateral) exceeds the value of DAI (debt)